What is a Modular Cabin?

 What is a modular cabin?
 Modular, manufactured, mobile, what is the difference?
 Are they all the same?

-In fact, they are the same in that they are all built in one location and moved to another.
-After that though, there is a fair bit of difference.
+All three types are the same in that they are all built in one location and moved to another, but how they are built is what sets them apart, and there is a fair bit of difference here.

-Factory built buildings have been around since 1764 when a structure built in London was shipped to Cape Ann, MA and reassembled.
+Factory built buildings have been around since 1764.
+One of the first manufactured buildings was built in London, shipped to Cape Ann, MA then reassembled.

 During World War 2, the Quonset hut was designed by a team of naval architects and engineers at the Quonset point naval air station.
 Designed as a solution to prefabricated housing that could be built offsite, they transported and erected them rapidly to house military personnel.